Professor Nigel Nayling BA, MA, MCIfA, FSA

 During the 1990s worked for the Glamorgan-Gwent Archaeological Trust focusing on wetland and intertidal excavations in the Severn Estuary including Bronze Age, Roman and Medieval boat finds.

-- Member of the Institute for Archaeologists (MIfA)
+- Member of the Chartered Institute for Archaeologists (MCIfA)

 - Fellow of the Society of Antiquaries of London (FSA)

-My academic interests centre on maritime/nautical archaeology, scientific dating, and heritage management within the Atlantic zone in particular.
+My academic interests centre on maritime/nautical archaeology, scientific dating, and heritage management within the Atlantic zone.

 Research Degree Supervision